EvanDyson/AttackOnCollege/README.md

 Our goal is to create software to improve the experience and motivation of college students.
 Our website will allow students to create a profile, and input specifics about their college.

+The website will track achievements that users decide they want to work towards in their education.

 education based lvluplife site https://lvluplife.com/